NIMS Computer Numerical Control (CNC) Machining Practice Exam

 Question: 1 / 400

-What does the term "spindle speed" refer to in CNC machining?
+What does G41 code allow for in CNC machining?

 Get further explanation with Examzify DeepDiveBeta